lggruspe/word2ipa/README.md

 The scripts in this repository are licensed under [GPLv3 or later](./LICENSES/GNU_GPLv3.txt).

-The published CSV files are released under a [Creative Commons Attribution-ShareAlike 3.0 Unported License](./LICENSES/CC_BY-SA_3.0.txt).
+The published TSV files are released under a [Creative Commons Attribution-ShareAlike 3.0 Unported License](./LICENSES/CC_BY-SA_3.0.txt).
 These are extracted from Wiktionary with the help of [wiktextract](https://github.com/tatuylonen/wiktextract) and [kaikki.org](https://kaikki.org/index.html).

 Wiktionary is licensed under [CC BY-SA 3.0](https://en.wiktionary.org/wiki/Wiktionary:Text_of_Creative_Commons_Attribution-ShareAlike_3.0_Unported_License).